-There are many in my generation who right through to the present day are still quite unsettled by the death of Michael Jackson.
-For those of us who grew up when MTV first emerged during those long ago days when that channel actually played videos (or even music at large for that matter), Michael Jackson’s persona, image, and artistry was constant.
-The King of Pop was such an integral part of the early 80’s and MTV, that many of us who were around back then assumed Mr. Jackson would be just as consistently present today as he was in 1983.
+Many in my generation are still unsettled by the death of Michael Jackson right through to the present day .
+For those of us who grew up when MTV first emerged during those days of long ago when that channel actually played videos (or even music at large for that matter), Michael Jackson’s persona, image, and artistry were ubiquitous.
+The King of Pop was such an integral part of the early 80’s and MTV, that many of us who were alive all the way back then assumed the man would be just as consistently present today as he was back in 1983.

 Thus even in the current here and now it still takes reinforced effort to remind myself the man left this world in 2009 at the age of 50.

-An aura of bittersweet melancholy surrounded Michael Jackson whenever in the eye of the public that seemed to follow him his entire life.
-Astrologically, this pervasive sense of distant sadness can be explained as the Virgo haunted by perfection.
+An aura of bittersweet melancholy surrounded Michael Jackson’s overall persona whenever in the eye of the public that seemed as ever present to his individual self as his music was to early 80’s culture.
+This sheen of melancholia not only appeared to never take its leave of Mr. Jackson, it seemed to follow the King of Pop the course of his entire life.
+Astrologically, this pervasive sense of distant sadness can be explained as the Virgo being haunted by perfection.

-It’s stupefying to see early Jackson-5 footage and realize the band of brothers’ lead singer with the powerfully commanding voice and naturally sleek dance moves isn’t only a 9 year old, but a Virgo.
+It’s stupefying to see early Jackson-5 footage and realize the band of brothers’ lead singer with the powerfully commanding voice and naturally sleek dance moves wasn’t only a 9 year old, but a Virgo to boot.

-Virgos who end up being thrust into the spotlight seem to never fully adjust to the constant attention which fame and notoriety inevitably bring nor are they ever comfortable being under the scrutiny of the public’s eye.
-It’s not a coincidence Jacko’s song of indignation written to the international press in the mid 80’s called “Leave Me Alone” was in essence proclaimed by another celebrity born beneath the same sign who deeply desired that same sentiment some 50 years earlier when Virgoan film legend Greta Garbo famously coined the phrase “I Want To Be Alone.”
+Known as the most “humble” of signs, Virgos who end up being thrust into the spotlight seem to never fully adjust to the constant attention which fame and notoriety inevitably bring nor are they ever comfortable being under the scrutiny of the public’s eye.
+It’s not a coincidence Jackson’s song of indignation written to the international press in 1987 entitled “Leave Me Alone” was in essence stated by another megastar in the entertainment business born beneath the same sign who deeply desired that same sentiment some 50 years earlier when Virgoan film legend Greta Garbo famously coined the phrase “I Want To Be Alone.”

-Nearly every song from “Thriller” was released as a hit single that in turn would stay at number one far longer than initially expected, that in turn would delay the release of the next subsequent hit track from said album.
-It’s been said that at any given moment during the duration of 1984 a track from “Thriller” was being played over the radio waves somewhere on the globe and to this day it remains the best selling album of all time.
+Jackson’s hubris was knowing none of his labors following his 1983 masterpiece would even remotely come close to the vicinity of perfection.
+Nearly every track from “Thriller” was released as a hit single that in turn would stay at number one far longer than initially expected, which would then delay the release of the next subsequent hit track from said album.
+It’s been said that at any given moment for the duration of the year 1984 a song from “Thriller” was being played over the radio waves somewhere on the globe and to this day it remains the best selling album of all time.
 Perfection!

 But Perfection, which for the Virgo is their ultimate state of existence, can also be their worst enemy.
-For just when every possible ounce of popularity or exposure had been squeezed out of that warhorse album of never ending Top 10 hits is when word spread of Michael Jackson’s disorders, diseases, and conditions of the skin and of his desperate attempts to eradicate them.
+For just when every possible ounce of popularity or exposure had been squeezed out of that warhorse album of never ending Top 10 hits is when word first emerged of Michael Jackson’s mysterious disorders, diseases, and conditions of the skin along with his desperate attempts to eradicate them.

-The night before his death, I happened to be giving an internet talk radio show about the sign of Virgo.
+The night before his death in June of 2009, I happened to be giving an internet talk radio show about the sign of Virgo.
 After discussing the condensed details mentioned above, I stated on the air: “Michael Jackson doesn’t suffer from a rare disease or physical abnormality, he bears the burden of being a Virgo slighted by the absence of appreciation.”

 A burden which he relinquished a mere 10 or so hours later.

-As many of us still grapple with his untimely death, I truly hope the Virgo who in all likelihood had no sense of what an influential behemoth his talent would come to represent for multitudes both now and for generations to come has FINALLY attained the much needed and well praised rest he never seemed to find in his daily toils during his time here on Earth.
+When his untimely death occurred, this most hard working of Virgos most likely hadn’t the slightest clue of how influential his work would be and what an iconic behemoth his talent would come to represent for multitudes both now and for generations to come.
+For those still grappling with the loss of Michael Jackson, let us hope this Virgo FINALLY attained that much needed rest and well deserved praise he never seemed to find in his daily toils during his time here on Earth.